How to Fix publisher:missing and required Error from Blogger?

-Blogger already rolled out (AMP) Accelerated Mobile pages articles which are mainly concern about mobile friendly website.
-Because by using this AMP project Google find out the fastest website and display them at the top of search engine result page.
+Blogger already rolled out (AMP) Accelerated Mobile pages articles which are mainly concern about mobile-friendly website.
+Because by using this AMP project Google finds out the fastest website and display them at the top of search engine result page.

 AMP measure a site’s performance by several attributes.
-And among them Publisher is very important attribute.
-Through this attribute search robot can understand who the publisher of a website is?
+And among them, Publisher is a very important attribute.
+Through this attribute, the search robot can understand who the publisher of a website is?

-Generally publisher is not the author or admin.
-You may think you are publishing articles so you are publisher.
+Generally, the publisher is not the author or admin.
+You may think you are publishing articles so you are a publisher.
 This is absolutely wrong.
 Because you are the author or admin of your site but the publisher is your Site.
 For example, in my site

-Publisher is an item of https://schema.org/Organization.
+The publisher is an item of https://schema.org/Organization.
 Two things are different from each other.
 Recently you will see publisher error in most of the Blogger template or WordPress theme.
-For finding the error you must use any structured data testing tool, just visit the below URL and by click on Fetch URL test your Blog site.
+For finding the error you must use any structured data testing tool, just visit the below URL and by Click on Fetch URL test your Blog site.

-If your Blogger template has this error then you will see publisher:missing and required in red color text like below image.
+If your Blogger template has this error then you will see the publisher:missing and required in red colour text like below image.

-This means search engine can’t understand who is the publisher of your site?
-If you add the attribute with author then it won’t help you to solve the issue.
-So in this tutorial I will show you how exactly we can fix this error?
+This means the search engine can’t understand who is the publisher of your site?
+If you add the attribute with the author then it won’t help you to solve the issue.
+So in this tutorial, I will show you how exactly we can fix this error?

-However remember that Google hasn’t provided any specific guidelines to fix error.
-So we can solve this issue in different way.
-For this reason I am sharing the solution which one I have used in my Blogger template to solve the issue.
+However, remember that Google hasn’t provided any specific guidelines to fix the error.
+So we can solve this issue in a different way.
+For this reason, I am sharing the solution which one I have used in my Blogger template to solve the issue.

 Step 1 Go to https://www.blogger.com and Sign in to your account